Is Your PPE Serviced or a Death Waiting to Happen?

 Checking that the company servicing your equipment is authorised to do such work is simple.
 Each manufacturer issues a certificate that lasts a certain period of time, usually from 2 to 3 years and that certificate states all of the items that can be serviced and as such that spares can be purchased for.
 This is important as only authorised service agents can buy parts and even then only those that relate to their certification.
 This is so that audit trails can be established to ensure that the work is being carried out correctly.
 It also ensures that if a recall notice is sent out that the agent will contact each company they have supplied to ensure that the equipment has these parts retro fitted so it will perform as intended.
 Each equipment manufacturer has product liability insurance that covers against failure of their equipment.
 But this cover is void if the equipment has not been serviced in the way that the legislation dictates.

-What is also widely misunderstood is it is the company that is authorised to perform servicing and not the individual, although they have to be certificated and trained.
-So if a technician leaves the company who they work for to start up a service center of their own for instance, this cannot be done without the manufacturers setting that person up as an authorised service agent.
+What is also widely misunderstood is that it is the company that is authorised to perform servicing and not the individual, although they have to be certificated and trained.
+So if a technician leaves the company who they work for to start up a service centre of their own for instance, this cannot be done without the manufacturers setting that person up as an authorised service agent.
 So whilst they may understand how the unit works they are not able to buy any spares unless they are registered and audited by the manufacturer.
 Having just been recently re certificated by GCE medical for servicing their oxygen resuscitation, the information requirement for these devices is even more stringent because this deals with medical gases and quite rightly so.

 So are you getting what you think?
 Because your workforces lives are in your hands when you provide them their PPE.